mxm97/quotebook/README.md

 [Click Here](https://quotebook-34161.herokuapp.com/quotes) to see the site live.

 ## Future Enhancements
-- Add ability to search quotes by category
+- Ability to search quotes by category
-- Add ability to add tags, search, and sort by tags
+- Ability to add tags, search, and sort by tags
+- Ability to add images as backgrounds to quotes
+- Hover effects for quotes with backgrounds
-- User Authentication
+- User authentication